 Both raw and cooked meat is safe for Bengals to eat since it’s a part of their normal diet and is actually needed for them to stay healthy.
-Our body is specifically designed to consume meat.
+Their body is specifically designed to consume it.

-Keep in mind though we cats can suffer from Vitamin A toxicity if we eat too much liver.
+Keep in mind, though, that cats can suffer from Vitamin A toxicity if they have too much liver.
 So, make sure to provide your Bengal a varied meat diet.

 In small amounts, unseasoned canned pumpkin can help if your Bengal cat ever has digestive problems, stomach upset, diarrhea or constipation.

-We cats are carnivores and meat is an essential part of our diet, but veggies are also safe for us to eat in small amounts as occasional treats.
+Cats are carnivores, and meat is an essential part of their diet, but vegetables are also safe for them to eat in small amounts as occasional treats.